JoaoGadelha/RecipeFinder/README.md

-SPA implemented in REACT based on the Spoonacular API.
+SPA website implemented in REACT based on the Spoonacular API.
 Displays recipes based on a user search.

 Live site : https://joaoricardotg-recipefinder.netlify.app